 VI.
 Pay Structure

-In most cases, the pay structure for student employees ranges from the SIU-established minimum wage rate to a maximum wage rate of $ 0.50 cents above the minimum wage rate plus any job classification increase.
-For job classifications with an increase exceeding $ 0.50 cents, the maximum wage rate is the SIUC-established minimum wage rate plus the job classification increase.
-All students begin employment at the minimum rate unless they qualify for one or more of the following permanent, job classification or other increases in wage rate.
+In most cases, the pay structure for student employees includes the State of Illinois established minimum wage rate plus any job classification increase.
+All students begin employment at the minimum rate unless they qualify for one or more of the following increases in wage rate:

 The approved job classification must be indicated to Financial Aid, Student Employment Services on either the original Student Employment Referral or on the Student Employment Recommendation for Change in Status E-form.